 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1968150386811065&amp;ev=PageView&amp;noscript=1">

-Section 137 Non-EEA Resident Director Bond
+Section 137 Non-EEA Resident Director Bond For Irish Companies

 Section 137 bond

 In the event where a company does not have an EEA resident director, they can use a Non-resident Director bond.
 This is often referred to as a Surety Bond or Insurance bond.
 You are not required to have an EEA resident director if you have a Non-resident Director bond.
 The bond must be in place for a two-year period.
 It must be to the value of €25,000.
-The requirement concerns residency rather than nationality or citizenship, for example, a company director holding an Irish passport but residing outside of the EEA would not satisfy the requirement.
+The requirement concerns residency rather than nationality or citizenship.
+For example, a company director holding an Irish passport but residing outside of the EEA would not satisfy the requirement.

 This bond provides that in the event of a failure by the Irish company to pay:

-1. a fine levied on the company in respect of an offence committed by it under the Companies Act 2014
+• A fine levied on the company in respect of an offence committed by it under the Companies Act 2014

 In the Companies Act 2014 under section 137, it states that there is a requirement for at least one Director of an Irish company to be resident in a Member State of the EEA.
 If this condition is not fulfilled, then a bond must be required.